PaddlePaddle/PaddleOCR/README_en.md

 We welcome all the contributions to PaddleOCR and appreciate for your feedback very much.

 - Many thanks to [Khanh Tran](https://github.com/xxxpsyduck) for contributing the English documentation.
+- Many thanks to [zhangxin](https://github.com/ZhangXinNan) for contributing the new visualize function、add .gitgnore and discard set PYTHONPATH manually.